Huffy: Post-war history

-The Penguin and Chopper bicycles
+Penguin and chopper bicycles

 In 1962, Peter Mole of the John T. Bill & Co contacted Huffman with a concept for producing a bicycle based on a motorcycle, which he called the High Rise.
 Mole developed the bike based on heavily modified children's bicycles that were becoming popular with pre-teens in Southern California, and which mimicked the appearance of customized "chopper" motorcycles.
 The High Rise had a long banana seat with supporting struts and tall "ape-hanger" handlebars.
 Huffy hesitated for several months before agreeing to make the bike, on the condition that if the bike failed to sell that Mole would buy all the leftover parts and frames.
 The new bike, informally designated the Penguin, began appearing in retail stores by March 1963.
 The Penguin was the first of the banana-seat chopper bicycles to reach the U.S. market.

 In November 1964, Huffman Manufacturing Company ran an advertisement for their new Dragster model in Life Magazine, which claimed that Huffman was the first to manufacture a bicycle of the high-rise type.

 In 1966, Huffman introduced a new long-wheelbase bicycle frame called the Rail.
 The new frame was approximately 4" to 5" longer than previous models.
 The new frame became Huffman's base model until 1968.
 In 1968, in an effort to market a children's bicycle with an automotive theme, Huffman designers added a car-type steering wheel in place of handlebars to the Rail frame, which became the Huffy Wheel.
-Tall "stick-shift" derailleur gear shift levers mounted on the frame top-tube imitated the gearshift levers of popular muscle cars of the day, while many banana-seat cycles were fitted with tall chromed sissy bar passenger backrests at the rear of the seat.
+Tall "stick-shift" derailleur gear shift levers mounted on the frame top tube imitated the gearshift levers of popular muscle cars of the day, while many banana seat cycles were fitted with tall chromed sissy bar passenger backrests at the rear of the seat.

 In mid-1968, Huffman released the Flaming Stack chain guard, which was designed to look like the distinctive side exhaust pipe covers on the Corvette sports car.
 Later that same year, Huffman released a new Slingshot model with 16" front dragster wheel, and 20" rear.
-The new 1969 models where the last year for the three-bar Rail frame style.
-In 1970 Huffman deleted their three-bar frame and went to a two-bar Rail frame, eventually adding additional two-tone fade paint jobs along with Persons striped seats.
+The new 1969 models were the last year for the three-bar Rail frame style.
+In 1970, Huffman deleted their three-bar frame and went to a two-bar Rail frame, eventually adding additional two-tone fade paint jobs along with Persons striped seats.
 These designs continued in production until 1971 when new safety and manufacturing restrictions from the BMA (Bicycle Manufacturers Association), the Consumer Product Safety Commission (CPSC) and other U.S. federal agencies forced the discontinuance of the Wheel, the top-tube mounted "stick-shift", the "sissy bar", and many other stylized features of children's bicycle designs.